-The Louvre Museum on the right bank of the river in Paris is both a beautiful French royal palace and the world's most visited museum with 8.7 million visitors in 2015.
+The Louvre Museum on the right bank of the Seine river is both a beautiful French royal palace and the world's most visited museum with 8.7 million visitors in 2015.
 The Louvre Museum is also the world's largest museum.
 Nearly 35,000 objects from prehistory to the 21st century are exhibited over an area of 60,600 square metres (652,300 square feet).

 French artists are extremely well represented up to and excluding the impressionists exposed at Musee d'Orsay.
 Flemish paintings by Rubens, Brueghel and Van Dick were mostly bought by the Kings and Queens.
 Rembrandt, Vermeer and De Hooch are famous XVIIth century Dutch painters well represented in the Louvre Museum.

 The Louvre Museum also displays world class collections of in particular Egyptian, Greek, Roman and Islamic Arts.

 The Louvre is extremely large.
 A Louvre guided tour is therefore practical to get quickly to the museum top masterpieces.
 If you want to visit the Museum on your own, use the Louvre interactive map to prepare your visit.